imthemudman/csharp-terminal/README.md

 > helloworld Spam,Eggs
 ```

 `helloworld` is the command, the first word.
 If you type `hello world`, `hello` will be the command, and `world` will be the first argument.
-When it's done getting the command and arguments, it'll try to look for a command.

 `Spam` and `Eggs` are arguments.
 You type `Spam,Eggs`, so it'll get split in the process.
 If you type `Pie,Cookies,Brownies`, the arguments gets remembered like:
 ```cs